tropy/docs/beginning/metadata.md

 _Property used_: purl.org/dc/elements/1.1/date

+If you use ISO format, your date will automatically reformat to be more easily readable.

+To indicate an uncertain date, use ~ before or the date (e.g., ~1802, or ~1802-01-01; 1802~ or 1802-01-01~ to indicate uncertainty about the day).
+Your date will reformat to include "c."
+This feature is still evolving and more complex date format support is planned.

 _Note_: You may want to describe a source in terms of dates in addition to when it was created, such as the date or dates referred to in the source, or dates when a source was modified or edited.
 In these cases, there are additional metadata properties that you can use to add additional date fields to your template, such aspurl.org/dc/elements/1.1/coverage,purl.org/dc/terms/created, orpurl.org/dc/terms/modified.

 #### Type